ajaykrishnan9/stylometry_final/README.md

     Modality - "Stylometry_Modality_Prediction" notebook is used for modality prediction.
                "Stylometry_Modality_Prediction-Machine_Translation_Combined" notebook is used for modality prediction when machine translations are combined.
     Edit time -"Stylometry_Edit_time_Prediction" - notebook is used for edit time prediction.

+<b>Data Analysis</b>

+    Technical and Temporal Analysis - "stylometry_technical_temporal_analysis" - notebook is used for this analysis effort.
+    Cognitive Analysis - "stylometry_cognitive_analysis" - notebook is used for this analysis effort.

   </div>